nmarniesse/phindexer/README.md

     ['id' => 5, 'name' => 'E', 'category' => null, 'price' => 50],
 ];

-$collection = new Collection($list);
+$collection = new ArrayCollection($list);
 $collection->addColumnIndex('category');
 $results = $collection->findWhere('category', 'enceinte');

-// Results is an new instance of Collection that contains the results foreach ($results as $result) {
+// Results is an new instance of ArrayCollection that contains the results foreach ($results as $result) {
     print_r($result);
 }